revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 Yes it is possible.

 <details markdown="1"><summary> Explanation </summary>

-- Scenario- one mapper and one reducer.
-The simple approach in that case would be before you place your input in hdfs make a copy and use it twice you will get two sets of output.
-In this approach you can't expect a different outcome in both run if you have the Same keys in mapper.
-If in case, you have one set of keys for your mapper during first run and a different set for second run then is possible.
+- Scenario- one mapper and one reducer.The simple approach in that case would be before you place your input in hdfs make a copy and use it twice you will get two sets of output.In this approach you can't expect a different outcome in both run if you have the Same keys in mapper.If in case, you have one set of keys for your mapper during first run and a different set for second run then is possible.
 - scenario - multiple mappers and one reducer in this case two set of map keys and one reducer so you can run the i out against two different mapper keys simultaneously.

 </details>